garrandall/popular-music-data/tracks/jackson-nancy-sinatra-lee-hazlewood.md

 Look out Jackson town

 Well, go on down to Jackson
-Go ahead and wreck your health (hmm)
+Go ahead and wreck your health (hm)
 Go play your hand, you big-talkin' man
 Make a big fool of yourself
 Yeah, yeah, go to Jackson